Krowsie/starter-academic/content/home/experience.md

     date_end: 2012-07-01
     description: |2-
        Key responsibilities:

-        *Led econometric analysis of the socio-economic outcomes of children of migrants *Analysed natinal integration policies
+        * Econometric analysis of the socio-economic outcomes of children of migrants
-        *Formulated and presented policy recommendations
+        * Analysis of national integration policies
+        * Policy recommendations

 widget_id: experience